-- ✓ Are passionate about helping their students learn - Monitor their impact on students' learning, and adjust their approaches accordingly - \checkmark Are clear about what they want their students to learn - Forge strong relationships with their students - Adopt evidence-based teaching strategies - Actively seek to improve their own teaching
+- ✓ Are passionate about helping their students learn - Monitor their impact on students' learning, and adjust their approaches accordingly - Are clear about what they want their students to learn - ✓ Forge strong relationships with their students - Adopt evidence-based teaching strategies - Actively seek to improve their own teaching

+Why Hattie?
+His findings are all based on consolidating other studies from hundreds of thousands of students over decades of work.
+The resulting findings have validity and accuracy.
 Teachers are far more likely to have a low (or even negative) impact if they

-- Label students (fixed mindset) - Have low expectations
+- ✓ Label students (fixed mindset) - ✓ Have low expectations